Steps For Creating Web Push Notifications – A Beginner’s Guide

 Step 12: Test your Web Push campaign before you go live!

 To ensure an error-free campaign deployment to your audience, it’s always advised to test your campaigns.
-Either you can initiate a quick test of your own browser or you can send it to a preset group of test subscribers.
+You can either initiate a quick test of your own browser or you can send it to a preset group of test subscribers.

 Once happy with your test results, you are all set to go live!
 You can send your notification right away or schedule it for a later time frame.